 What’s the difference between a college with a surplus of applications and one with an unacceptably high acceptance rate?
 Sometimes, it’s curiosity and nerve.
 Adversity — brought on by geographic isolation, shifting demographics, living in the shadows of giants, deep-pocketed for-profits and other Goliath competitors — can inspire a college and university to challenge assumptions and try new approaches to gain an unfair competitive advantage.

-Underdog brands evolve from thinking of marketing assets as a fixed cost — an unwelcome guest knocking at the capital budget’s door — to seeing its potential to enlarge the vision and change institutional culture.
+We call these schools underdog brands — and salute the leaders willing to rethink the potential of a school website, blog, and social channels.
+Underdog brands evolve from thinking of marketing assets as a fixed cost — an unwelcome guest knocking at the budget door — to seeing its potential to enlarge the vision and change institutional culture.

 Here are some guidelines for creating and managing blog content for underdog college brands:

-- Know your goals
+- Know your goals.

-- Create a readership that engages with your passion for delivering practical, valuable and advice-oriented content
+- Create a readership that engages with your passion for delivering practical, valuable and advice-oriented content.

-- Speak to different generations of prospective students: high school, adult, online, and undergraduate
+- Speak to different generations of prospective students: high school, adult, online, and undergraduate.

 Start with a Keyword or Key Phrase